mail-in-a-box/mailinabox/security.md

 On the other hand, we do assume that adversaries are performing passive surveillance and, possibly, active man-in-the-middle attacks.
 And so:

-* User credentials are always sent through SSH/TLS, never in the clear.
+* User credentials are always sent through SSH/TLS, never in the clear, with modern TLS settings.
-* Outbound mail is sent with the highest level of TLS possible (more on that below).
+* Outbound mail is sent with the highest level of TLS possible.
+* The box advertises its support for [DANE TLSA](https://en.wikipedia.org/wiki/DNS-based_Authentication_of_Named_Entities), when DNSSEC is enabled at the domain name registrar, so that inbound mail is more likely to be transmitted securely.

+Additional details follow.

 User Credentials
 ----------------